dfsoeten/allcards/readme.md

 # All Cards
-Small program that will loop through all the cards on [magicthegathering.io](https://docs.magicthegathering.io/) and puts them in one `.json` file for you convenience.
+Small program that will loop through all the cards on [magicthegathering.io](https://docs.magicthegathering.io/) and puts them in one `.json` file for your convenience.

 ## Usuage
 Install the dependencies first: `pip3 install -r requirements.txt`, after that run the script: `python3 main.py`.